bi-labor/es-mssql/docs/exercise1.md

 1. Verify that `neptun.txt` contains your Neptun code.
 1. Verify in the git commit that you have modified and extended the starter solution and you followed the expected file naming conventions.
 1. Verify that you have provided the required screenshots.
+1. Make sure that you are working on a new branch and commit everything to this branch.
 1. Commit and push your work.
 You can use the web frontend of GitHub to check the published contents inside your repository.
 1. Open a pull request of your solution and assign it to user `akosdudas`.
 1. If you are working in the university laboratories, delete your GitHub credentials.